morinim/documents/programming_notes/firebird_recursive_cte.md

 | 6    |  20.0 |
 | 7    | 550.0 |

+For simplicity in calculations, this example assumes that only leaves have `BASE_COST<>0`.
+However, this is not a requirement.

 ## Limitations

 - Recursive queries can become expensive for deep or wide hierarchies.